 TypeError: Must be str, not tuple in Python happening whenever you are not mentioning the tag or the function that is:

-Or sometime, you need to mention the values of its also like in the example:
+Or sometimes, you need to mention the values of its also like in the example:

 In the above example, you must pass out the name of the function, and if there you did call argument also so, don’t forget to call that one too.

-Why does it always happen in the list?
+Why does it always happen on the list?

-The list is a function of Python which is using most of and most of the time it shows the error that list has not attribute str so, in this case you need to solve the error like in this example:
+The list is a function of Python which is using most of and most of the time it shows the error that list has not to attribute str so, in this case, you need to solve the error like in this example:

 list() str(list()) str() variable_name = str() variable_name = list(str()) variable_name = str( function () )